Realistic Full-Body Anonymization with Surface-Guided GANs: Related Work

 \paragraph{Human Synthesis} Prior work for person image generation often focus on resynthesizing humans with user-guided input, such as rendering persons in novel poses \cite{balakrishnan2018synthesizing,li2019dense}, with different garments \cite{han2018viton}, or with a new motion \cite{chan2019everybody}.
-Recent work \cite{chaudhuri2021semi,lazova2019360,sarkar2020neural,neverova2018dense,grigorev2019coordinate} employ dense pixel-to-surface correspondences in the form of DensePose UV-maps \cite{Guler_2018}.
-These methods "fill in" UV texture maps, then render the person in new camera views \cite{chaudhuri2021semi} or poses \cite{lazova2019360,sarkar2020neural,neverova2018dense,grigorev2019coordinate}.
-In other cases, the aim is to reconstruct the 3D surface along with the texture \cite{natsume2019siclope,saito2019pifu,weng2020vid2actor}, which can be rendered to the scene given a camera view \cite{weng2020vid2actor}.
-A limited amount of work focuses on human synthesis without a source image, where Ma \etal \cite{ma2018disentangled} maps background, pose and person style into Gaussian variables, enabling synthesis of novel persons.
-None of the aforementioned methods are directly applicable for human anonymization, as they require information about a source identity, or the camera position to render the person.
-Additionally, none of them account for modeling variations in the scene.
+Recent work \cite{chaudhuri2021semi,grigorev2019coordinate,lazova2019360,neverova2018dense,sarkar2020neural} employ dense pixel-to-surface correspondences in the form of DensePose UV-maps \cite{Guler_2018}.
+These methods "fill in" UV texture maps, then render the person in new camera views \cite{chaudhuri2021semi} or poses \cite{grigorev2019coordinate,lazova2019360,neverova2018dense,sarkar2020neural}.
+In contrast, CSE is a much more compact representation, and the continuous representation eases modeling complexity (\eg downsampling of DensePose is not straightforward) and removes the need to handle borders.
+In other cases, the aim is to reconstruct the 3D surface and texture \cite{natsume2019siclope,saito2019pifu,weng2020vid2actor}, which can be rendered to the scene given a camera view \cite{weng2020vid2actor}.
+A limited amount of work focuses on human synthesis without a source image, where Ma \etal \cite{ma2018disentangled} maps background, pose, and person style into Gaussian variables, enabling synthesis of novel persons.
+None of these methods are directly applicable for human anonymization, as they require information about a source identity or the camera position to render the person.
+Additionally, none of them account for modeling background variations in the scene, which is the challenge of in-the-wild anonymization.